-Collegiate High School (CHS) is a program for high school students who want to start college early but still want to be involved with clubs and activities at their home high school.
-Students attend their full school day at COM, but they are still enrolled at their regular high school campus.
-CHS's mission is to help high school students in their transition to college and to prepare them for exciting careers.
-Supported by COM, public school districts, and local business and industry, students use college classes to satisfy their high school graduation requirements and to get a head start on their college degree.
+Collegiate High School (CHS) is a program for high school students who want to begin earning college credits early, but still want to be involved in clubs and activities at their home high schools.
+Students attend a full school day at COM, but are still enrolled at their regular high school campuses.
+CHS's mission is to help high school students in their transitions to college and to prepare them for exciting careers.
+Supported by COM, public school districts, and local business and industry, students utilize college classes to satisfy their high school graduation requirements resulting in a head start on their college degrees.